SEASONAL Produce Sales to the General Public:

 Read on to learn more and for other produce buying options!

 all produce sold at Shadowood Farm is

 FALL, WINTER & SPRING: Here in South Florida, most of the annual vegetables that people typically want to eat, grow best from late September through April/early May.
-We start planting our fall crops in late September and generally will not have vegetables or herbs ready until early November.
+We start planting our fall crops in late September and generally will not have vegetables or herbs ready until late October/early November.
 Not all crops are planted at the same time and not all crops are ready at the same time.
 Mother Nature ALWAYS dictates!
-The following is a list of vegetables and herbs typically grown at Shadowood.
-Each season we grow multiple types of each item listed and always try to grow heirloom and/or unusual varieties:

 Our 9th season of collective gardening has been the most perplexing growing adventure ever.
 We’ll spare you the long, winding details and simplify things by saying that for a full eight weeks the fire ants and the moles created total chaos in Garden #1 (our largest production garden area where we grow food to sell).
 We’d plant a crop.
 They’d destroy it within 24 hours.
 We attempt to solve the problem, but they kept coming back.
 This theme was repeated five times and it wasn’t until early November that we started to see some real progress.

-Our current produce sale days here at the farm are Thursdays and Friday from 10AM-5:30PM, as well as Saturdays from 10AM until 1PM.
-We also sell our produce most Sundays at The Stuart Green Market from 9AM until 1PM in downtown Stuart.
+Our current summer produce sale day here at the farm is Saturdays from 10AM until 1:30PM.
 To see what we have available each week, be sure to follow us on Facebook.